 Remove from heat and pour into a large pitcher.
 (The pitcher will need to hold more than 1/2 gallon.)
 Add the remainder of the cider and stir.
 If the cider is cold, the mixture should be cool by now, if not wait until it reaches room temperature to add the alcohols.

-Pour into containers for storage, adding a piece of cinnamon, a clove and an allspice berry to each.
-Store in the refrigerator for two weeks before enjoying.
-Keeps for several months, refrigerated.
+Pour into containers for storage, preferably glass, adding a piece of cinnamon, a clove and an allspice berry to each.

 Serve slightly warm or chilled over ice.